gosukiwi/vimo/vim-lessons/lesson-4.md

-# Lesson 4: Cut/Copy/Paste
+# Lesson 4: Moving text around
-Cut, copy and paste behave a little differently in Vim.
-Let's see with an
+Copy and paste behave a little differently in Vim.
-example:

-Say we delete the letter `f` from `foo` by pressing `x` in `NORMAL` mode.
-Now, deleted text has been moved to a register.
-Vim is not limited to the clipboard, it has many different registers and you can do complex things with it.
+Say we delete a letter from a file by pressing `x` in `NORMAL` mode.
+Now, the deleted text has been saved to a register.
+A register is like the OS `clipboard`, a memory slot which stores some temporary text for us.

-For now, let's stick to simple functionality.
-Take a chance to run `:help registers` and read a bit about it.

-As you might have seen, it explains:

-> 1. Unnamed register ""
+Vim is not limited to a single register though, it has many.
+We will not dive very deep with registers, but if you want to learn more, see `:help registers`.

+For now, let's only talk about the unnamed register:

-> Vim fills this register with text deleted with the "d", "c", "s", "x" commands
+> Vim fills [the unnamed] register with text deleted with the "d", "c", "s", "x"
+> commands
 > [...]
 > Vim uses the contents of the unnamed register for any put command (p or P) which does not specify a register.